 Shooting a single flame is one of those tasks that seems simple at first, until it’s attempted.
 For this experiment you’ll need a candle of just about any type, a dark area to help highlight the flame, a tripod or some sturdy surface to hold your camera and patience.
 It’s best to use manual focus and focus on the end of the wick.
 The flame itself will not be in super clear focus as it is producing the light while being a three dimensional object, meaning the intensity and points to focus on it will be varied.
 If your camera has spot metering, use it and take a reading off the flame itself.
 This may produce a fairly dark image, so experiment with overexposing a little by slowing down the shutter speed.
 Make sure there are no drafts around to move the flame if what you’re looking for is the photo at left.
 Conversely, once you have the basic technique and shutter speed figured out, play around a little by lightly blowing on the flame and attempting to capture its dance.
 This candle photo was shot at 1/6th of a second at f/8 to help increase depth of field in the candle itself.

 The two photos below are examples of the same basic activity but with drastic differences in presentation.
-The top photo was taken with a fast shutter speed (1/60th at f/3.5) to stop the action of the fire spinning while the image on the bottom has a much slower shutter speed (3.2 seconds at f/3.4).
-Both images are dramatic in their own way; the top image highlights the spinner and gives structure to the fire, while the bottom one shows what the action really looks like and trades off clarity in the spinner.
-DPS has an excellent video tutorial by Forum Member Sodaman420 on Light Painting if you’re looking to shoot more shots like the photo on the right.
+The top photo was taken with a fast shutter speed to stop the action of the fire while the image on the bottom has a much slower shutter speed.
+Both images are dramatic in their own way; the top image highlights the movement and gives structure to the fire, while the bottom one shows what the action really looks like and trades off clarity.

 Campfires are one of the easiest fire images to take.
 But the key is in getting the shutter speed dialed in.
 It’s best to use a slightly longer shutter time to help blur the fire as well as give any sparks a chance to leave a light trail.
-The image at left was exposed for one second at f/3.5 so the participants had to remain fairly still and the camera had to be tripod mounted or on a suitable surface (rock, backpack, cooler, etc…).
 Campfire shots are great at conveying warmth and calm or a wild party attitude, depending on what the subjects in the picture are doing.
 If the shutter is left open too long here, the fire will be too bright and the mood lost.

-Attempting to capture images of large scale fire while not losing the feel of the heat can be tough.
+Attempting to capture images of large-scale fire while not losing the feel of the heat can be tough.
 Most images are understandably taken at a distance far from the flames, which causes the fire to lose impact and scale.
 Here, safety is a number one concern as wildfires are very unpredictable.
-The shot below, taken of the Santa Barbara Fire in California, does an excellent job of capturing the ferocity of the fire by waiting until night to add a dramatic effect to the smoke.
+The shot below does an excellent job of capturing the ferocity of the fire by waiting until night to add a dramatic effect to the smoke.
 Being able to highlight the smoke gives a sense of volume and space to the fire beyond its attachment to the ground.
 Also, shooting at night with a slower shutter speed allows for more intensity in the flames varying color and brightness.